Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

 - the individual has not established a residence outside of Illinois.

-To accommodate RISE Act-eligible students (both undocumented and transgender students), ISAC has created an Illinois-specific online application for MAP grants.
-Instead of completing the FAFSA to begin the MAP application process, these students may choose to complete the Alternative Application for Illinois Financial Aid.
-The data from the application will be used to calculate an Expected Family Contribution (EFC), which is used in determining a student’s MAP eligibility.
-The application, patterned after the FAFSA, is now available for the 2020-21 academic year.
+To accommodate RISE Act-eligible students, an online application for MAP grants is available.
+Instead of completing the FAFSA to begin the MAP application process, these students may be eligible to complete the Alternative Application.
+The data from the application will be used to calculate a Student Aid Index (SAI) – which, beginning with the 2024-25 application cycle, replaces the expected family contribution (EFC) used in prior years – which is used in determining a student’s MAP eligibility.
+The application, patterned after the FAFSA, is accessible for the 2023-24 and 2024-25 academic years through the link below.

-The Alternative Application for Illinois Financial Aid is not currently compatible with mobile devices.
+The Alternative Application is not compatible with mobile devices.

 The following describes in general terms the steps of application completion and the process used to determine MAP eligibility.

-- The Alternative Application for Illinois Financial Aid is accessible online through the ISAC website.
+- The Alternative Application is accessible online through the area to the right.

-- Pre-screening questions at the beginning of the application help students determine which application (RISE vs. FAFSA) should be completed.
+- Pre-screening questions at the beginning of the application help students determine which application (Alternative Application vs. FAFSA) should be completed.

 - If an applicant’s answers to the pre-screening questions show the Alternative Application should not be completed, a message will advise them to consult their high school counselor, a financial aid professional, or an ISACorps member for assistance in completing the FAFSA.